ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-05-22"
+lastupdated: "2018-05-24"

 ---
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
 {:pre: .pre}

 # Accessing {{site.data.keyword.filestorage_short}} on Linux

-Before starting, make sure the host accessing the {{site.data.keyword.filestorage_full}} volume has been authorized through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}:
+First, make sure that the host that is to access the {{site.data.keyword.filestorage_full}} volume is authorized through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-1. From the {{site.data.keyword.filestorage_short}} listing page, click **Actions** associated with the newly provisioned share and click **Authorize Host**.
+1. From the {{site.data.keyword.filestorage_short}} listing page, click **Actions** associated with the new share and click **Authorize Host**.
-2. Select the desired host(s) from the list and click **Submit**; this authorizes the host(s) to access the share.
+2. Select the desired host or hosts from the list and click **Submit**.
+This authorizes the host to access the share.

 ## Mounting the {{site.data.keyword.filestorage_short}} share

-Following are the steps required to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a Network File System (NFS) share.
+The following steps are required to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a Network File System (NFS) share.
 The example is based on Red Hat Enterprise Linux 6.
 The steps can be adjusted for other Linux distributions according to the operating system (OS) vendor documentation.

-**Note:** The mount point of the file storage instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or via call to API  - SoftLayer_Network_Storage::getNetworkMountAddress().
+**Note:** The mount point of the file storage instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`.

 1. Install required packages/tools.
    ```
    # yum -y install nfs-utils nfs-utils-lib
    ```
+   {:pre}

 2. Mount the remote share
    ```